Understanding Human-Centered Design

 Human-Centered Design at Gilero

 At Gilero, we follow a human-centric approach to medical device design.
 The first step we recommend for any medical or drug delivery device project is to create a detailed human factors plan.
 Gilero will follow that plan in parallel to product development, ensuring that the product design meets end-user needs.
 We have a team of dedicated human factors engineers that routinely conduct market evaluations, user research, formative studies, and summative studies.
 Our onsite usability lab allows Gilero engineers to observe simulated use studies and gain user feedback in real time.
+This helps ensure that device designs are intuitive and can be easily incorporated into current UX workflows.
 By bringing user needs into focus early within the design and development process, we deliver devices that are readily embraced by users and can be operated safely in real-world conditions.
 To learn more about Gilero’s design and development services, including human factors, contact us today!